 Does this kind of situation present a problem for an SLA-based account of creolization?
-In view of these facts, it is clear that such a system cannot develop in SLA-dominant situations, but only in situation characterized by large-scale bilingualism.
+In view of these facts, it is clear that such a system cannot develop in situations where participants remain at early stages of SLA, but in situations characterized by advanced L2 acquisition, so that there is fluent bilingualism on a large scale.
 Only if speakers have sufficient resources for processing the available case system can they adopt traits of one system into another system.
 In other words, these developments require a good command of the languages involved by advanced bilinguals.
 A look into the literature shows that this is exactly the situation in which Sri Lanka Malay came into existence:

 Surely the Malays did not create SLM by trying to acquire Tamil or Sinhala, because if that were the case we would not have a predominantly Malay lexicon.
 Nor would there have been any plausible reason for Tamils/Sinhalese to restructure their own varieties in acquiring SLM; they were, after all, speakers of larger, socially more prestigious languages in which the SLM speakers would have been quite competent.
-Thus, what we do have is language acquisition in an informal context with high degree of bi/multilingualism; there is no evidence nor reason to postulate a break in transmission, an imperfect acquisition process or any other construct typical of creole ideology" (Ansaldo 2008, my emphasis).
+Thus, what we do have is language acquisition in an informal context with high degree of bi/multilingualism; there is no evidence nor reason to postulate a break in transmission, an imperfect acquisition process or any other construct typical of creole ideology (Ansaldo 2008, my emphasis).

-This brings us back to the question of whether it is useful to assign the emergence of the Surinamese Creoles and Sri Lanka Malay to "different exceptional phenomena, namely creolization and admixture respectively."
-(Aboh & Ansaldo 2006:39).
+This brings us back to the question of whether it is useful to assign the emergence of the Surinamese Creoles and Sri Lanka Malay to 'different exceptional phenomena, namely creolization and admixture respectively.'
+(Aboh & Ansaldo 2006: 39).
 Our investigation has shown that the facts from Surinamese Creoles and Sri Lanka Malay need not be accounted for with reference to some notion of exceptionality, but by a careful examination of the contact situation.
-In situations where SLA plays a role, outcomes can be expected that are different from those in a situation with prevalent bilingualism.
+In situations where SLA plays a role, outcomes can be expected that are different from those in a situation with prevalent fluent bilingualism.
 Features can be selected if processing allows their integration.
 This shows that it is indeed useful to distinguish between different kinds of contact situations.

-6 Case study 3: The syllable in the Surinamese Creoles and the role of typology
+6. Case study 3: The syllable in the Surinamese Creoles and the role of typology